-We are dependent upon our Investment Adviser's key personnel for our future success, and if we or our Investment Adviser is unable to hire and retain qualified personnel or if we lose any member of our management team, our ability to achieve our investment objectives could be significantly harmed.
+We are dependent upon our Investment Adviser's key personnel for our future success, and if our Investment Adviser is unable to hire and retain qualified personnel or if our Investment Adviser loses any member of its management team, our ability to achieve our investment objectives could be significantly harmed.

 We depend on the diligence, skill and network of business contacts of the senior investment professionals of our Investment Adviser.
 We also depend, to a significant extent, on PennantPark Investment Advisers' access to the investment information and deal flow generated by these investment professionals and any others that may be hired by PennantPark Investment Advisers.
-Managers of our Investment Adviser evaluate, negotiate, structure, close and monitor our investments.
+Subject to the overall supervision of our board of directors, the managers of our Investment Adviser evaluate, negotiate, structure, close and monitor our investments.
 Our future success depends on the continued service of management personnel of our Investment Adviser.
-The departure of managers of PennantPark Investment Advisers could have a material adverse effect on our ability to achieve our investment objectives.
+The departure of managers of PennantPark Investment Advisers ould have a material adverse effect on our ability to achieve our investment objectives.
 In addition, we can offer no assurance that PennantPark Investment Advisers will remain our Investment Adviser.
-The Investment Adviser has the right, under the Investment Management Agreement, to resign at any time upon 60 days' written notice, whether we have found a replacement or not.
+The Investment Adviser have found a replacement or not.